MdJafirAshraf/Fashion_mninst_image_classification/README.md

 ## Getting Started

-We create model for image classification using feed forward network.
-The feed forward network is first and simple type of deep learning networks.
+We create a model for image classification using the feed-forward network.
+The feed-forward network is the first and simple type of deep learning network.
 It is a classification algorithm.
 In this network, information moves only forward not from a cycle.
 <br><br>

 ## License